juankamilomarin/shipment-tracking-app/README.md

 * How to work with Cypress for E2E testing
 * How to setup a simple Hasura local container
 * How to use feature flags in your app
+* How to authenticate your users using a Cognito pool via AWS Amplify

 ## Technlogoies

 * Front end
     * React 17.0.1 - Using [Create React App](https://github.com/facebook/create-react-app).
     * [React Admin](https://marmelab.com/react-admin/) - A frontend Framework for building admin applications running in the browser, on top of REST/GraphQL APIs, using ES6, React and Material Design
+    * AWS Amplify to authenticate the app against a Cognito pool
 * Back end
     * [Hasura](https://hasura.io/) - Instant GraphQL server with authorization for your data
 * Database